Probing new physics in class-I $B$-meson decays into heavy-light final states: Theoretical framework

-In order to obtain the non-leptonic decay amplitudes, we need also calculate the hadronic matrix elements of the local four-quark operators present in the effect weak Hamiltonian given by eq.~\eqref{eq:Hamiltonian}.
-To this end, we shall adopt the QCDF formalism~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev}, within which the hadronic matrix element of a four-quark operator assume the factorization formulae given by eq.~\eqref{eq:QCDF}.
-For the SM contributions, the hard kernels $T_{ij}(u)$ have been calculated through to NNLO in $\alpha_s$~\cite{Huber:2015bva,Huber:2016xod}, and will be used throughout this paper together with the updated input parameters.
-For contributions from the NP operators, we shall calculate the $\mathcal{O}(\alpha_{s})$ vertex corrections to the hard kernels $T_{ij}(u)$, completing therefore a full NLO RG-improved analysis of the class-I $\bar B_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays in any extension of the SM.
-Such an NLO analysis in the NP sector is helpful for reducing certain unphysical scale and renormalization scheme dependences of the final decay amplitudes~\cite{Buras:2012gm}.
+To obtain the non-leptonic $B$-decay amplitudes, we must also calculate the hadronic matrix elements of the local four-quark operators present in eq.~\eqref{eq:Hamiltonian}.
+To this end, we shall adopt the QCDF approach~\cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev}, within the framework of which the hadronic matrix element of a four-quark operator satisfies the factorization formula given by eq.~\eqref{eq:QCDF}.
+For the SM contribution, the hard kernels $T_{ij}(u)$ have been calculated up to the NNLO in $\alpha_s$~\cite{Huber:2015bva,Huber:2016xod}, and will be used throughout this paper.
+For the NP contribution, on the other hand, we shall calculate the one-loop vertex corrections to the hard kernels $T_{ij}(u)$, completing therefore a full NLO analysis of the class-I non-leptonic $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays in the case where the short-distance Wilson coefficients of the four-quark operators are also known at the same order~\cite{Buras:2012gm}.
+Such an NLO analysis in the NP sector is helpful for reducing the dependence of the final decay amplitudes on certain unphysical scale and renormalization scheme~\cite{Buras:2012gm}, as will be detailed in subsection~\ref{subsec:model-dependent}.